 Food is at the heart of culture in the port city, resulting in plenty of cafes and restaurants that punctuate the historical streets of the Old Port with aromas of bouillabaisse and panisse.

-Annecy in winter is picturesque, its glassy lake reflective, and its marketplace overflowing with joy.
+Annecy in winter, one of France’s most romantic places, is picturesque, its glassy lake reflective and its marketplace overflowing with joy.
 The holiday season and beyond erupt with charm across Old Town and along the quiet canals that divide the royal residence and historic churches.

 The Christmas markets fill with aromas of seasonal fruits, local cheeses, and the robust spices of mulled wine.
 Carnival takes center stage in February and hearty alpine food provides comfort after a day of skiing or snowboarding.
 With fairytale charm and outdoor adventures, Annecy has the best opportunities for every type of winter traveler.

 Winter Highlights: Ski • Seasonal food •Christmas markets • Old Town • Canals

 Chateaux, forests dusted with snow, and fairytale castles that emerge from the banks of gentle rivers create the enchanting ambiance of the Loire Valley in winter.

 The holiday season offers a festive celebration across the towns and villas, with musical entertainment, costumed performers, and decorations turning elaborate gardens into Christmas masterpieces.

 You could visit the final resting place of Leonardo da Vinci or the most-visited chateau in France after Versailles.